 Catheter Ablation Technology

 The goal of any catheter or energy source is to create a transmural lesion while minimizing complications.
-A transmural lesion—scar tissue that completely penetrates the heart tissue—is key to a successful ablation because it keeps errant electrical signals from being transmitted.
+A transmural lesion—scar tissue that completely penetrates the heart tissue from the inside to the outside—is key to a successful ablation by preventing errant electrical signals.

 Making a transmural lesion is as much of an art as it is a science.
-It depends on the temperature generated by the energy source, how much pressure is applied to the catheter (contact force), and how long the catheter remains in contact with tissue.
-There are different energy sources that can be used in various types of catheters, and each has advantages and disadvantages, so it's important for patients to understand the different options.
+It depends on the temperature generated by the energy source, how much pressure is applied to the catheter (contact force), and how long the catheter remains in contact with the tissue.
+Different energy sources can be used in various types of catheters, and each has advantages and disadvantages.
+Thus, patients may want to be aware of the multiple options.

-Here are the energy sources being used today in atrial fibrillation catheter ablations:
+Here are the energy sources being used or tested today in atrial fibrillation catheter ablations:

 Radiofrequency (RF) energy is radio waves that are converted to heat to ablate and create scar tissue.
-It reliably achieves transmurality and is the most widely used energy source in catheter ablations.
-In general, high temperatures are needed to make sure that all layers of tissue are ablated.
-Traditional catheters use unipolar radiofrequency energy, which simply means that the radiofrequency energy is transmitted from a single point at the catheter's tip.
+RF is the most widely used energy source in catheter ablations and reliably achieves transmurality.
+In general, high temperatures are needed to ensure the ablation of all layers of tissue.
+Traditional RF catheters are unipolar, which means the energy is transmitted from a single point at the catheter’s tip.

 Laser energy is light waves that are converted to heat to ablate and create scar tissue.
-It may be a safer heat-based energy than unipolar radiofrequency energy.
-With laser energy, the catheter doesn’t need to be in direct contact with tissue, which could mean it will have fewer complications than radiofrequency energy.
+Laser may be a safer heat-based energy than unipolar RF energy.
+The catheter doesn’t need to be in direct contact with tissue with laser energy, which could mean fewer complications.
 Unlike other energy sources, contact force is not a factor in whether a laser lesion is transmural.
-In addition, laser energy can be adjusted when ablating tissues of varying thickness, with higher energy applied to thicker tissue and lower energy applied to thinner structures in the heart.
+In addition, laser energy can be adjusted to tissue thickness, with higher energy applied to thicker tissue and lower energy to thinner tissue.

-The design and functionality of catheters is constantly evolving.
-Most atrial fibrillation ablations today use single point radiofrequency energy catheters, which have a success rate—freedom from atrial fibrillation—of about 70%.
+Catheter design and functionality constantly evolves.
+Today, most atrial fibrillation ablations use single-point radiofrequency energy catheters, with a success rate—freedom from atrial fibrillation—of about 70%.
 It’s believed that different types of catheters could have higher success rates or fewer complications.
-Here are the different types of catheters available today for atrial fibrillation catheter ablations:
+Here are different types of catheters available today for atrial fibrillation catheter ablations:

 Single point radiofrequency catheters emit radiofrequency energy from a single point at the catheter tip.
-To make lesions, electrophysiologists ablate one spot after another, similar to drawing a line by making dots one after the other.
-If all the dots are not connected, afib could re-enter the heart in the unablated space (gap).
+In making lesions, EPs ablate one spot after another, similar to drawing a line by making dots one after the other.
+If all the dots are not connected, afib could re-enter the heart through the unablated space (gap).

 Multielectrode radiofrequency catheters have several electrodes, each of which can transmit radiofrequency energy.
-These catheters can ablate a larger area of tissue than single point radiofrequency energy catheters, which could decrease procedure times.
-In addition, multielectrode catheters may be better at making contiguous lesions (lesion lines without any gaps) than single point catheters.
-Finally, these catheters enable the use of bipolar radiofrequency energy, which may reduce certain complications that are seen with unipolar radiofrequency energy.
-However, there is limited clinical data on multielectrode catheters, which means that complications arising from these procedures may not be fully known or understood.
+These catheters can ablate larger areas of tissue than single-point radiofrequency energy catheters, which could decrease procedure times.
+In addition, multielectrode catheters may be better than single-point catheters at making contiguous lesions (lesion lines without any gaps).

 Contact force sensing radiofrequency catheters.
-Contact force is one of the variables that affects transmurality.
-If there is not enough pressure, the lesion may not fully penetrate the tissue, which would allow afib to re-enter the heart.
-If there is too much pressure, complications, such as steam pops, can occur.
-These catheters tell the electrophysiologist how much pressure is being applied to the catheter and tissue.
+Contact force is a variable that affects transmurality.
+Without enough pressure, the lesion may not fully penetrate the tissue and thus allow afib to re-enter the heart.
+With too much pressure, complications can occur.
+These catheters tell the EP how much pressure is being applied to the catheter and tissue.

 Balloon catheters.
-After the balloon catheter is inserted into the left atrium, the electrophysiologist inflates the balloon at the tip of the catheter.
-Balloon catheters can ablate a larger area of tissue than single point radiofrequency catheters, which enhances the prospects that lesions will be contiguous (without gaps) and could shorten procedure times.
+After the balloon catheter is inserted into the left atrium, the EP inflates the balloon at the catheter tip.
+Balloon catheters can ablate a larger area of tissue than single-point radiofrequency catheters, shortening procedure time and enhancing the prospects that lesions will be contiguous (without gaps).
 There are balloon catheters using cryothermy, laser energy, and even radiofrequency energy.
-In general, balloon catheters have difficulty reaching the right pulmonary veins.
+In general, balloon catheters have difficulty reaching the right-sided pulmonary veins.

 To learn more about catheters used in atrial fibrillation treatment, see Single Point Radiofrequency Catheters, Multielectrode Radiofrequency Catheters, Contact Force Sensing Radiofrequency Catheters, and Balloon Catheters.